 Do electric cars cost more to insure?

-So, are electric cars more expensive to insure than petrol or diesel vehicles?
-The bad news is, yes, the latest data shows EVs do cost more to insure.
+The question is, are EVs more expensive to insure than petrol or diesel vehicles?
+The bad news is, yes, the latest data shows that electric cars do cost more to insure.
 But not by much…

-Take the Kia Niro.
-In petrol, hybrid and plug-in hybrid guise, the Niro falls into groups 11 to 15, which makes it pretty affordable to insure.
-Opt for the e-Niro electric car and you’re looking at groups 20-28.
+Take the Kia Niro (pictured above).
+In hybrid and plug-in hybrid guise, the Niro falls into groups 20 to 24, which is par for the course for a family SUV.
+Opt for the Niro EV and you’re looking at groups 28-29.
+Not a massive jump, but it will add a few quid to your annual premium.

-Meanwhile, the Tesla Model S slots into group 50 – the highest of the lot.
-This put it on a par with those supercars we mentioned.
+Meanwhile, the fastest and most expensive version of the Tesla Model Y slots into group 50 – the highest of the lot.
+This put it on a par with the supercars we mentioned.
 In fairness, though, it does offer the acceleration to match.

 Insurance groups are only part of the story.
-According to price comparison website Compare The Market, the average EV insurance premium declined by £97 between 2020 and 2021.
-Petrol and diesel cars dropped by £82 over the same period.
+According to price comparison website Compare The Market, the average electric car insurance premium increased by £139 between 2023 and 2024.
+The situation is even worse for drivers of petrol and diesel cars, who have seen an average annual increase of £157.

 Can you get specialised EV cover?

-Other insurance companies offering electric car policies include Admiral, Hastings Direct, Adrian Flux, Co-op and Esure.
+Other insurance companies offering specific electric car policies include Admiral, Direct Line, LV=, NFU Mutual and Esure.
 Alternatively, Pluginsure is a company dedicated to electric cars – but all providers should offer cover.

 Why do EVs cost more to insure?

-They’re more expensive because they contain sophisticated battery technology that is costly to replace.
-They’re also more expensive to repair, which only adds to the overall cost.
+Electric cars are more expensive to insure because they contain complex battery technology that is costly to replace.
+They’re also costlier to repair, which only adds to the overall bill.

 You can reduce your premium by restricting the amount of miles you cover in a year, increasing the voluntary excess and using a price comparison website.
 Never accept the annual renewal quote from your existing insurance provider.

-Also, remember that more expensive insurance for electric cars is offset by lower running costs.
+Also, remember that more expensive insurance for electric cars can be offset by lower running costs.
 So it’s important to look at the bigger picture.

 Related Articles